Follow the step by step process or choose what situation that best describes you:

 The LSAT includes questions in these subject areas:

-You must apply online and pay the $160 examination fee to take the LSAT.
-It is offered four times per year, in December, February, June and October, on Wednesdays and Saturdays.
+You must apply online and pay the $190 examination fee to take the LSAT.
+It is offered three times per year, in November, January and March, on Mondays and Saturdays.
 Minnesota LSAT exam centers include:

 Receiving Your Score